Table Of Contents

 Dynatrace

-Dynatrace aims to be the end-to-end Azure monitoring platform by providing tools to track the health of your Azure VMs, containers, servers, network, devices, etc, with metrics, events, and logs.
+Dynatrace aims to be the end-to-end Azure monitoring platform by providing tools to track the health of your Azure VMs, containers, servers, networks, devices, etc., with metrics, events, and logs.
 Its AI-powered monitoring engine can continuously analyze billions of dependencies, making the tool ideal for monitoring enterprise environments in Azure — at scale.

 14. CA Unified Infrastructure Management for Azure

 Broadcom’s CA Unified Infrastructure Management (CA UIM) designed its Microsoft Azure monitoring probe to generate Quality of Service (QoS) metrics.
-It based those metrics on indicators like the health status of your data services and VMs, requests to the storage services, and your CPU utilization.
+It based those metrics on indicators like the health status of your data services and VMs, storage service requests, and CPU utilization.

-CA UIM also delivers detailed usage metering and intelligent alarms and automation so you catch issues before they affect customer experience.
+CA UIM also delivers detailed usage metering, intelligent alarms, and automation so you can catch issues before they affect customer experience.

 15. DataDog – SaaS-based Azure monitoring tool